djmgit/DeathStar/README.md

 The above, might sound complicated, but it is not actually so.
 Lets see who we can do this easily :

+**Using prebuilt packages**

+- Setup DeathStar in the same way as shown above using prebuilt packages.
+- Download the zip package from macOS from where